enter-haken/memories/memories/remote_coding.md

 # idea

-The initiator starts the session whith uploading the current project.
+The initiator starts the session by uploading project, which should be shared.
 During the initiating process, only files known to git (tracked and untracked) are uploaded.
 With this aproach, the `.gitignore` file can be used